What are Navpods?

 Navpods are another way to direct users to content.
 Navpods can be used to draw attention to events, resources or products.
 Navpods allow you to show relationships between related content pages.
 Navpods allow people to move quickly or take action at any point while reading through the content of a given page.
 Use them to:

-- direct users to related resources and initiatives
+- Direct users to related resources and initiatives.

-- promote a related publication, product or event
+- Promote a related publication, product or event.

-How To Create a Navpod
+How To Create a Landing Page Navpod ("Ad" Pod)

 Step 1: Create (or Procure) an Image